P1ndl3sk1n/ios-controls/README.md

 sample-telerik-appfeedback
 ==========================

-This application is a basic example of using feedback services provided by Telerik AppFeedback.
+This application is part of a private beta release.
+If you want to get access, please contact [Telerik Support](mailto:support@telerik.com).

 ### Requirements
 - Registration in [Telerik Platform](http://www.telerik.com/platform)